Applying for a Rental Property is easy with Solutions, because we are here to help!

-Once the ‘main’ tenant submits their application, a link will be sent directly to the additional tenants to complete their forms.
-This ensures that your applications are all kept together for faster processing.
+On submission of the ‘Main’ Tenant’s application, a link is sent directly any Additional Tenants to complete their own forms.
+Your applications are all kept together for faster processing.

 Should you be successful in your application, you will be asked to sign a Form 18a – General Tenancy Agreement.

-Therefore, we highly advise that you view our Sample below so you are aware of all the terms and conditions BEFORE you submit an application:
+Therefore, we highly advise that you view our SAMPLE here so you are aware of all the terms and conditions BEFORE you submit an application:

 It is our job to find a suitable tenant for the properties we manage, on behalf of the owners of the properties.

-It might help you to be aware of the fact that property owners have two major concerns:
+It might help you to understand that property owners have two major concerns:

 In order to minimise risk to our owners, our office maintains a very strict Tenant Selection Criteria.
 Our aim is to take as much care as possible in the selection process to ensure stable, happy tenancies.

 Your rental history is a very important factor in your application.
 We will contact your present and past agents/landlords to obtain a reference.
 This includes a ledger showing your rent payment history.
 If your application shows a poor payment history, we unfortunately will not be recommending your application to the owner.

 References – Business / Personal